dwight-foster/discord-stock-bot/README.md

 # Stock Discord bot
 This is a very simple discord bot that can show you recent prices and other things.
+You can implement it in any discord channel that will accept bots and use the commands to display different information.
 ## Requirements
 Alpha Vantage key